AusAlert: Royal commission

-It was found that a review of new and emerging telephony technologies for use beyond 2023–24 to improve the issuing of emergency alerts nationwide, including for those with a disability and/or are culturally/linguistically diverse had been commissioned by the Department of Home Affairs through Emergency Management Australia.
-The Commission recommended that the review, funding and upgrade of Emergency Alert be considered a priority to ensure it used the best available technology to improve the way warnings are issued, and to better cater to those with a disability and culturally and linguistically diverse communities.
+It was found that a review of new and emerging telephony technologies for use beyond 2023–24 to improve the issuing of emergency alerts nationwide, including for those with a disability or are culturally or linguistically diverse had been commissioned by the Department of Home Affairs through Emergency Management Australia.
+The Commission recommended the review, funding and upgrade of Emergency Alert be considered a priority to ensure it used the best available technology to improve the way warnings are issued, and to better cater to those with a disability and culturally and linguistically diverse communities.

 After receiving $2.2 million in funding from the 2021 budget, in August 2021, the Australian Government issued a tender for proposals from suppliers for a cell broadcast-based emergency warning system, with implementation slated for January 2022, and a three-year contract starting the same year.

-Features
+Tests

+Following some localised tests, a nationwide test was completed on 27 July 2026 at 14:00 in the Australian Capital Territory, New South Wales, Queensland, Tasmania and Victoria, at 13:30 in South Australia and the Northern Territory, and at 12:00 in Western Australia.

+The minister for emergency management says that 94% of phone towers broadcast the message successfully, above NEMA's 90% goal.

+Product

+Functionality

-The NMS will utilise cell broadcast technology, which allows messages to be broadcast directly from a radio cell tower to all devices in the vicinity, rather than disseminating alerts through text messages to devices in a specified location as with the current Emergency Alert system.
-The National Emergency Management Agency (NEMA) says the technology will allow for "near real-time", simultaneous messaging to all devices in a specified area and is unconstrained by telecommunications network congestion, a problem which arose with the current system.
+AusAlert will utilise cell broadcast technology, which allows messages to be broadcast directly from a radio cell site to all devices in the vicinity, rather than disseminating alerts through text messages to devices in a specified location as with the current Emergency Alert system.
+NEMA says the technology will allow for "near real-time", simultaneous messaging to all devices in a specified area and is unconstrained by telecommunications network congestion, a problem which arose with the current system.
 Messages would have a character limit of 1395 characters, and would be able to have a priority level specified that would differentiate the way messages are displayed on receiving devices.

+There are two types of alerts: